 Please get in touch to arrange lessons or discuss an approach to help your musical progression.

-I am currently working towards my postgraduate certificate in education from the University of Nottingham alongside my role as an associate music teacher in a secondary school.
+Since receiving my postgraduate certificate in education from the University of Nottingham I have been enjoying my role as a music teacher in a secondary school.

 Jessamy MMus, PGCE, BMus(Hons)